-- Three parking garages are available: an above-ground garage at 1144 Binz Street, and underground garages at 5101 Montrose Boulevard and 5500 Main Street.
+- Three parking garages are available: an aboveground garage at 1144 Binz Street and underground garages at 5101 Montrose Boulevard and 5500 Main Street.

 - Learn more about parking and transportation options.

-Guests with Alzheimer’s or Dementia
+Welcoming Guests with Dementia and Alzheimer’s

 Looking Together is made possible through a partnership between the Museum of Fine Arts, Houston, and the Alzheimer’s Association Houston & Southeast Texas Chapter.

-Guests on the Autism Spectrum
+Welcoming Neurodiversity and Guests Who Are on the Autism Spectrum

-Support Persons, Caregivers & Interpreters
+Support Persons, Caregivers, and Interpreters